SquadFM/Squad-Field-Manual/README.md

     - CONTACT!
 2 enemies ...
 100 meters ...
 Top of the feature ...
 At 300 degrees from my position!
     - CONTACT!
 100 meters ...
 2 guys with AKs ...
 300 degrees ...
 Watch my splash! (proceeds to smash 100 rounds from the SAW in their direction)
     - 2 infantry north of YOURNAMEHERE position
-    - contact north 005, infantry
+    - Contact South, at 190, infantry
-    - Contact northwest bearing 330
+    - Contact North, 13 degrees
     - Contact on our right/left/on the rooftop
     - Enemy squad flanking from the bridge
 - Examples Squad Voice Channel: